skills/introduction-to-codeql/README.md

   Add your open source license, GitHub uses the MIT license.
 -->

-# Enable code scanning to secure your source code
+# Enable CodeQL to secure your source code

 _Ensuring the security of application source code is a critical step in modern software development.
 In this GitHub Skills course, you will learn to use GitHub code scanning to identify, resolve, and prevent insecure coding patterns._